-Care Managers are trained professionals who are knowledgeable about the community and local resources.
+Care Managers are trained professionals who are knowledgeable about your community and local resources.
 These professionals work with the consumers and a treatment team to coordinate and facilitate achievement of set goals.

 The following services are offered by Care Managers: